The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd

-R.L.D. was financially supported by the Ram{\'o}n Areces Foundation, the INFN post-doctoral fellowship AAOODGF-2019-0000329 and the Spanish grant MICINN: PID2019-108655GB-I00.
-M.S. was supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics Award No.~DE-SC0013470.
-J.H.W. was supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics and Office of Advanced Scientific Computing Research within the framework of Scientific Discovery through Advance Computing (SciDAC) award Computing the Properties of Matter with Leadership Computing Resources.
+M.~Strickland was supported by the U.S.~Department of Energy, Office of Science, Office of Nuclear Physics Award No.~DE-SC0013470.

+J.~H.~Weber was supported by the U.S.~Department of Energy, Office of Science, Office of Nuclear Physics and Office of Advanced Scientific Computing Research within the framework of Scientific Discovery through Advanced Computing (SciDAC) award Computing the Properties of Matter with Leadership Computing Resources.
+His research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Projektnummer 417533893/GRK2575 "Rethinking Quantum Field Theory".

 We acknowledge the support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2094 -- 390783311 via the Excellence Cluster "ORIGINS".

-The simulations have been carried out on the computing facilities of the Computational Center for Particle and Astrophysics (C2PAP) and the Leibniz Supercomputing Center (SuperMUC), on the local theory cluster (T30 cluster) of the Physics Department of the Technische Universit{\"a}t M{\"u}nchen (TUM), and on local computing facilities at the INFN-Firenze.
+The simulations have been carried out on the computing facilities of the Computational Center for Particle and Astrophysics (C2PAP) and the Leibniz Supercomputing Center (SuperMUC), on the local theory cluster (T30 cluster) of the Physics Department of the Technische Universität München (TUM), and on local computing facilities at the INFN-Firenze.